NetApp/FSx-ONTAP-monitoring/CloudWatch-Dashboard-FSx/README.md

 1. Lambda function - This function performs the following actions:
     1. Build custom widgets for the dashboard.
     1. Collects metrics directly from FSxN (like snapmirror health status).
-    1. Create CloudWatch alarms for various components of all the FSxN file systems in the region.
+    1. Creates and deletes CloudWatch alarms for various components of all the FSxN file systems in the region.
-    1. Collects EMS message directly fron FSxN.
+    1. Collects EMS message directly from FSxN.
-1. Schedulers - Two Amazon EventBridge schedulers that trigger the Lambda function to:
+1. Schedulers - Three AWS EventBridge schedulers that trigger the Lambda function to:
     1. Collect ONTAP metrics.
 Scheduled to trigger every minute.
     1. Create, update or delete CloudWatch alarms.
 Scheduled to trigger once an hour.
     1. Collect EMS messages.
 Configurable interval, default to every 5 minutes.
 1. A CloudWatch alarm that will alert you when the Lambda function fails.
 Not created if you don't provide an SNS Topic to send alerts to.
 1. Lambda Role - The IAM role that allows the Lambda function to run.
-This is optional if you don't provide a role ARN for the Lambda function to use.
+This is optional and only created if you don't provide a role ARN for the Lambda function to use.
+The required permissions are listed below.
 1. Scheduler Role - The IAM role that allows the scheduler to trigger the Lambda function.
-This is optinoal if you don't provide a role ARN for the scheduler to use.
+This is optional and only created if you don't provide a role ARN for the scheduler to use.
+The required permissions are listed below.
-1. SecretManager endpoint - The Lambda function runs inside a VPC, which by default lacks outgoing internet connectivity.
+1. SecretsManager endpoint - The Lambda function runs inside a VPC, which by default lacks outgoing internet connectivity.
 To enable the function to securely access the fsx credentials stored in AWS Secrets Manager, a VPC endpoint for the Secrets Manager service might be required.
 This endpoint allows the Lambda function to retrieve sensitive information from Secrets Manager without needing direct internet access, maintaining security while ensuring the function can access the necessary credentials.